Jamming cell signals – How to keep people from talking on the phone

 My two cents

 I think jammers should be installed in libraries, meeting rooms, theatres of all types, schools and just about anywhere else where people are working or should be paying attention to something.
 I think it’s sad that we’ve come to this.
-What happened to us as a society where we think that everything revolves around us or that just because we can do it, that we should?
-Just because I have the right to talk on my phone on a city bus doesn’t mean I should.
+What happened to us as a society where we think that everything revolves around us or that just because we can do it, we should?
 First of all, I don’t really want anyone to hear my conversation and second, I respect people around me enough to realize that maybe some people were expecting a peacefully quiet ride home after a long day at work.

 Personally, I don’t rely on my cell phone.
 If the battery dies or I’m in a no-service area, then so be it.
 That’s life.
 That’s not to say I don’t get frustrated and miss having access to the Internet or my friend’s text messages, but I don’t see that it’s the end of the world.
 As for this argument about jammers causing emergency calls to not get through; there are a hundred other reasons that could stop you from sending or receiving an emergency call, one of which is actually not having service because the cell company hasn’t extended service in your area.
 And remember, cell phone jammers don’t block land line phone calls.
 Just remember that not too long ago, we didn’t have cell phones.
 Think of some other options you could use to get your message out and stop relying on cell phones to complete your daily life.